 Ec/SS 124.
 Identification Problems in the Social Sciences.
 9 units (3-0-6); second term.
 Prerequisites: Ec 122.
 Statistical inference in the social sciences is a difficult enterprise whereby we combine data and assumptions to draw conclusions about the world we live in.
 We then make decisions, for better or for worse, based on these conclusions.
 A simultaneously intoxicating and sobering thought!
 Strong assumptions about the data generating process can lead to strong but often less than credible (perhaps incredible?) conclusions about our world.
 Weaker assumptions can lead to weaker but more credible conclusions.
 This course explores the range of inferences that are possible when we entertain a range of assumptions about how data is generated.
 We explore these ideas in the context of a number of applications of interest to social scientists.
 Instructor: Sherman.

 Ec/SS 129.
 Economic History of the United States.
 9 units (3-0-6); second term.
 Prerequisites: Ec 11.
 An examination of certain analytical and quantitative tools and their application to American economic development.
-Each student is expected to write two substantial papers - drafts will be read by instructor and revised by students.
-Not offered 2017–18.
+Each student is expected to write two substantial papers—drafts will be read by instructor and revised by students.
+Not offered 2018–19.

 Ec 140.
 Economic Progress.
-9 units (3-0-6); first term.
-Prerequisites: Ec 11 and Ma 2; Ec 122 recommended.
+9 units (3-0-6); third term.
+Prerequisites: Ec 11; Ec 122 recommended.
 This course examines the contemporary literature on economic growth and development from both a theoretical and historical/empirical perspective.
 Topics include a historical overview of economic progress and the lack thereof; simple capital accumulation models; equilibrium/planning models of accumulation; endogenous growth models; empirical tests of convergence; the measurement and role of technological advancement; and the role of trade, institutions, property rights, human capital, and culture.
-Instructors: Border, Hoffman.
+Instructors: Hoffman.

 CS/SS/Ec 149.
 Algorithmic Economics.
 9 units (3-0-6).
 For course description, see Computer Science.